 5. Reality sometimes is hard to see

 Don’t be afraid of doctors and what they have to say.
-I was scared to take maxi to the vet, I didn’t want to hear bad news.
+I was scared to take maxi to the cardiologist, I didn’t want to hear bad news.
 I thought if I could ignore it I could pretend nothing was wrong.
-I had so many questions, I didn’t know what to do.
-I mentioned this to others, and they pushed me to take Maxi to the vet, to find out the answers I was seeking.
+I had so many questions, but I was paralyzed with fear.
+I mentioned this to others, and they pushed me to take Maxi to the cardiologist vet, to find out the answers I was seeking and to find ways to help him.
 I need to be strong for him.
+Fear needed to be pushed out of the way.

-Don’t avoid reality, sometimes we hear things we don’t want to hear.
+So I tell you, don’t avoid reality.
+Sometimes we hear things we don’t want to hear.
 We rather ignore them and pretend things are ok when they are not.
 Take life by the horns, you are stronger that you think you are.
 You can handle everything that life throws at you.
 You can do it.

 6. Everyone deals with loss differently